gLuColte/AI-Stack-Lite/README.md

 ## Monitoring

-Grafana
+In a general aspect of things, the understanding of the relationship inbetween are as follow:
+- Grafana: Dashboard, mainly for Data visualization
-Prometheus + Alert Manager
+- Prometheus + Alert Manager
-Node Exporter / Cadvisor + Reddis
+- Node Exporter / Cadvisor + Reddis